 Why Your Nest Keeps Losing Power and Other Issues

-The Google Nest Thermostat is a step up from outdated programmable thermostats that rely on a combination of wiring and AA batteries for power.
-It relies on a rechargeable lithium-ion battery and wiring to sync with Wi-Fi, power its digital display and run your heating and cooling system.
+The Google Nest Thermostat is a step up from older programmable thermostats that have a combination of wiring and AA batteries for power.
+It has a rechargeable lithium-ion battery and wiring to connect to Wi-Fi, power its digital display and turn on your heating and cooling system.

 8 Common Nest Thermostat Problems

-If it can’t receive ample power, Nest says you may experience some of these troubles:
+If it can’t get ample power, Nest says you might have some of these problems: